Is radiofrequency / RF microneedling treatment painful?

 • Extreme intensity HIFU (high intensity focused ultrasound)

-The popularity of the “burn > inflammation > scar tissue = skin tightening” theory is due to the widespread ignorant notion, even among doctors and surgeons, that hardened, inelastic, scar tissue collagen is the same as real, healthy, elastic, functional collagen.
+The popularity of the “burn > inflammation > scar tissue > skin tightening” theory is due to the widespread ignorant notion, even among doctors and surgeons, that hardened, inelastic, scar tissue collagen is the same as real, healthy, elastic, functional collagen.
+To those I say, well, open a book and find out that it isn’t.

-However, as we all know, from different scars that we have in our bodies, this is clearly not the case.
+In fact, we all know from different scars that we have in our bodies, this is clearly not the case.

 • What types of radio frequency treatment are painful